· ·

 3. Delphi- The Center of the Greek Ancient World

-Nestled between two towering rocks of Mount Parnassos high above the Gulf of Corinth, lies the archeological site of Delphi.
-In Ancient Greece, Delphi was a sacred precinct as there lied the Pan-Hellenic sanctuary of Apollo, the Olympian God of Light.
-It was in this temple where according to Greek Mythology, the “Pythia” served as the major oracle, consulting people about important decisions throughout the ancient Greek world.
+Nestled between two towering rocks of Mount Parnassos, high above the Gulf of Corinth, lies the archeological site of Delphi.
+In Ancient Greece, Delphi was a sacred precinct, and there lay the Pan-Hellenic sanctuary of Apollo, the Olympian God of Light.
+In this temple, according to Greek Mythology, the “Pythia” served as the major oracle, consulting people about important decisions throughout the ancient Greek world.
 Delphi was also the site of the “omphalos”, the “navel of the world”, thrown by god Zeus, which marked the center of the world to the Ancient Greeks.
-Today Delphi is listed as an UNESCO World Heritage Site.
+Today, Delphi is listed as a UNESCO World Heritage Site.

 The archeological site is located 180 kilometers northwest of Athens.
-Visitors can visit Delphi from Athens by a regular bus service (KTEL) departing from the center or alternatively they can join a full-day tour to Delphi from Athens by booking a tour operator package.
+Visitors can visit Delphi from Athens using a regular bus service (KTEL) departing from the center, or alternatively, they can join a full-day tour to Delphi from Athens by booking a tour operator package.
 Check the links below.

 Delphi Small-Group Day Trip From Athens